 One risk for any open-source project (or any project, period) incorporating outside code is the possibility of having to maintain that code over the long term.
 In this case, the Drupal community is assured that the efforts of the 500 Symfony contributors who helped with the latest release of Symfony will continue to benefit Drupal, and that we can make concrete plans on when and how to incorporate future changes into Drupal.

 Symfony's policy on backwards compatibility is another keynote tidbit that may affect Drupal's own releases.
-Symfony will maintain backwards compatability for all 2.x releases, leaving any breaking changes for 3.0.
+Symfony will maintain backwards compatibility for all 2.x releases, leaving any breaking changes for 3.0.

 After lunch on Thursday, Drupal's own Larry Garfield took the stage to let the Symfony world know what Drupal's doing with their code.
 In short, Symfony now owns Drupal's requests.
 From initialization on down Drupal's 1,000 possible routes, every Drupal request will now be touched by a Symfony component.